© OMTPC

 7. Sail Superior – Thunder Bay

-Get a different perspective of Thunder Bay with a 90 minute harbour tour.
-Thunder Bay is an international seaport, 3,700 kilometers inland from the Atlantic Ocean.
-You will see the best view of Thunder Bay from the water.
+Get a different perspective of Thunder Bay with a harbour tour.
+You will see the best views of Thunder Bay from the water.
 Get out on the water, sail up close to the lakers and salties, look up at the massive grain elevators, pass by Thunder Bay Main lighthouse, and wonder at the manmade break wall.
-Details

 Address: Pier 3, Sleeping Giant Way, Prince Arthur’s Landing, Marina Park

-There are quite a few options to tour Rideau Canal and Ottawa River including The Rideau King, Paul’s Boat Line and overnight cruises on Ontario Waterway Cruises and St Lawerence Cruises.
-See Ottawa Sightseeing cruises for more details.
+There are many options to tour Rideau Canal and Ottawa River, including Paul’s Boat Line and overnight cruises on Ontario Waterway Cruises and St Lawerence Cruises.
+See Ottawa Sightseeing Cruises for more details.

 NISKA I – Ferry to Moose Factory Island